gopasspw/gopass/docs/setup.md

 ### Storing and Syncing your Password Store with Google Drive / Dropbox / Syncthing / etc

 The recommended way to use Gopass is to sync your store with a git repository, preferably a private one, since the name and path of your secrets might reveal information that you'd prefer to keep private.
-However, shall you prefer to, you might also use the `noop` storage backend that is meant to store data on a cloud provider instead of a git server.
+However, shall you prefer to, you might also use the `fs` storage backend that is meant to store data on a cloud provider instead of a git server.

 Please be warned that using cloud-based storage may negatively impact the confidentiality of your store.
 However, if you wish to use one of these services, you can do so.